Google RTB Privacy Control Is Now Live: How to Turn It Off

 About This Article

-This article is based on court filings and reporting from Bloomberg Law, Courthouse News Service, the Electronic Frontier Foundation, and other published sources.
+This article is based on court filings, official Google ad-settings documentation, the Electronic Frontier Foundation's analysis, and a launch announcement issued by plaintiffs' counsel.
+Statements attributed to the plaintiffs or the lawsuit reflect allegations; Google has not admitted wrongdoing, and the settlement provides injunctive relief rather than an admission of liability.
 OpenClassActions.com is a consumer advocacy and class action news site, and is not a class action administrator or a law firm.

 For more class actions keep scrolling below.